 Niki loved candor, the beach, the Georgia Bulldogs, classic R&B and pop, and just about any piece of candy she ever met—but her favorites were Jordan almonds.
 Her friends remember admiring her for having the best hair and the best one-liners.
 She was known as a clothes horse, which contributed to a related reputation as an overpacker.
 “Gotta have options!” she would say as she put a week’s worth of outfits into a bag for an overnight.

 Niki is survived by her husband Bill and her children Brady and Camille; her mother Bobbie; her father and stepmother John and Judy; her sisters Jann Fulp and Katie Nordholz and their families; her stepsisters Evelyn Fruchter and Kate Kondayen; her stepbrother Jake Range; her mother-in-law and father-in-law, Martha and Larry Holcomb; her sisters-in-law Donna Hickey and Connie Ambrose; and a large extended family.

 A funeral service will be held on Saturday, September 7 at 11:00 AM, followed by a reception at Lakewood Baptist Church in Gainesville.
 The family asks that in lieu of flowers, donations be made to Lakewood Baptist Church or Thumbs Up Mission (https://www.thumbsupmission.org/)

 Those wishing to send online condolences to the family may do so at littledavenport.com

 Little & Davenport Funeral Home and Crematory, 355 Dawsonville Highway, SW, Gainesville, Ga.
 30501 is in charge of arrangements.

-To send flowers to Nicole "Niki" (Girardeau) Holcomb's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Nicole "Niki" (Girardeau) Holcomb, please visit our floral store.